 - Credits are transferrable to other regionally accredited schools

 - Students can qualify for federal financial aid and corporate tuition reimbursement plans

 Program accreditation matters more than regional accreditation for most technical programs.
-If you’re earning your BA in computer science, for example, you shouldn’t worry about program accreditation as long as your school is regionally accredited.
-On the other hand, if you’re seeking a bachelor’s of engineering with a concentration in computer science, you should absolutely confirm program accreditation.
+If you pursue a bachelor’s in computer science, for example, you do not need to worry about program accreditation as long as your school is regionally accredited.
+On the other hand, if you seek a bachelor’s of engineering with a concentration in computer science, you should confirm program accreditation.

-While many fields rely on multiple agencies to evaluate programs, the Accreditation Board for Engineering and Technology (ABET) is the only recognized U.S. accreditor of undergraduate and graduate programs in applied science, computing, engineering and engineering technology.
-ABET maintains four commissions responsible for accrediting specific program areas and degree levels:
+While many fields rely on multiple agencies to evaluate programs, the Accreditation Board for Engineering and Technology (ABET) remains the only recognized U.S. accreditor of undergraduate and graduate programs in applied science, computing, engineering, and engineering technology.
+ABET maintains four commissionsresponsible for accrediting specific program areas and degree levels:

 - Applied Science Accreditation Commission

 - Engineering Accreditation Commission

 - Engineering Technology Accreditation Commission

 More than 3,400 programs at 700 colleges and universities have received ABET accreditation since 1932.
 You can find ABET-approved programs through its accredited program search.